RomanLivik/neofetch-fastfetch-patterns/README.md

 # Fastfetch and neofetch patterns
 This is repo with styled banners for fastfetch and neofetch for every distros.
-You can copy all of them and add to your neofetch/fastfetch
+You can copy all of them and add to your neofetch/fastfetch.
+File list updates regulary.